Michigan Property Tax

 More State Property Tax Help

-If you’re looking for more state of Michigan real property tax help, look no further than Tax Pro Go, a service from H&R Block.
-We’ll match you with someone with the right state expertise, including Michigan real property tax help.
-Tax Pro Go allows you to have your taxes done by a real tax pro without visiting an office.
+If you’re looking for more state of Michigan real property tax help, look no further than H&R Block Virtual.
+We’ll pair you with a tax pro with state-specific expertise.
+You can have your taxes done by a real tax pro without visiting an office.